Wisconsin's Rustic Roads

-It's one of the older Rustic Roads, and a few mobile homes and newly built houses clustered around the end closest to La Crosse.
-Then, it rounded a corner, where an old stone house sat along Mormon Coulee Creek, lined with cotton grass.
+It's one of the older Rustic Roads, and a few mobile homes and newly built houses are clustered around the end closest to La Crosse.
+Then, it rounded a corner, where the 1854 Oehler Mill sat along Mormon Coulee Creek, framed by cotton grass.

 From there, it become as close to a mountain road as Wisconsin gets, using switchbacks to climb up to Brinkman's Ridge.

-On a trip to the old lead-mining district in the southwest tip of the state, I drove three, including Rustic Road 66, which follows a creek sunk deep into the flat coulee floor and passes the tunnel of an old rail line from Galena and an abandoned mine.
+On a trip to the historic lead-mining district in the southwest tip of the state, I drove three, including Rustic Road 66 near Hazel Green, which follows a creek sunk deep into the flat coulee floor and passes the tunnel of an old rail line from Galena and an abandoned mine.